Q: What is the Apple Foundation?

 A: The Foundation and Board of Education are two separate entities working toward the same goal: the betterment of our schools.
 However, in order to ensure communication between the boards, the Superintendent, and the Community Education Coordinator will serve as non-voting members of the Foundation board.

 A: Yes.
 Several school systems in our area, along with statewide and nationwide have already established successful foundation organizations.
 Some of those systems include Albertville, Arab, Athens, Auburn, Cullman, Marshall County, Mountain Brook, Sylacauga, and Vestavia Hills.

 A: Yes.
 The Apple Foundation is a 501(C)(3) tax exempt organization.
 Contributions to these organizations are typically tax deductible.
 You should consult your tax advisor concerning your gift.

 Q: How will the Foundation spend the money?

 A: Educators will complete an application form which will provide the information to make a decision on the funding of projects.
 The Foundation Board has a Grant Review and Disbursement Committee that will review each application based on established criteria.
 Grants will only be made that enhance curriculum that are already in place.

 A: Outright gifts of cash, securities, or real estate are simple and convenient ways to donate and receive maximum tax advantage.
 Other ways to share include bequests, life insurance, trusts, and memorials.

 Q: Will the money from the Foundation go to build or repair buildings?

 A: No. The Foundation is not in existence to plug holes in proration but to fund special projects above and beyond the normal curriculum.

-Q: How do I make a pledge to the Foundation?
+Q: How do I make a donation to the Apple Foundation?